AlasDiablo/draconides/README.md

 # Draconides

-Draconides (French word of [Draconids](https://en.wikipedia.org/wiki/Draconids)) is a monorepo library make by AlasDiablo to add useful function, utils and tools.
+Draconides (French word of [Draconids](https://en.wikipedia.org/wiki/Draconids)) is a monorepo library made by AlasDiablo to add useful function, utils, and tools.

 ## Available modules